Title

 We’re living in anxious times.
 The pandemic left everyone wringing their hands about vaccines, catching COVID-19, or losing someone close to us.
 Then throw in a long-term disorder like diabetes, and fearful thoughts can weigh you down.

-On a good day, chronic illnesses like type 1 diabetes can cause a person to feel overwhelmed by their circumstances.
+On a good day, chronic illnesses like type 1 diabetes (T1D) can cause a person to feel overwhelmed by their circumstances.
 Diabetes burnout (DB), diabetes distress (DD), and depression are medical conditions and side effects of chronic diabetes care.

 Everyone has feelings of despair from time to time.
 Burnout, the state of fatigue and feeling stressed out, is caused by prolonged anxiety and can be physically and mentally exhausting.
 It’s a normal part of being human.
-A person can feel frustrated and devoid of optimism, like they’re battling a losing fight with no end in sight.
+A person can feel frustrated and devoid of optimism like they’re battling a losing fight with no end in sight.
 The worst part is that you may be unaware of the symptoms.

 We live in a flawed world, but it’s not okay when you can’t pull yourself out of it.
 Knowing the signs, risks, and treatments can help you beat these debilitating feelings before they escalate into larger monsters.